opengovern/hub/ui/src/pages/setup/cloudflare.md

 ## Summary

-By following these steps, you will successfully create an **Account API Token** named **Opencomply** on Cloudflare and obtain the **Token Value** and **Account ID** necessary for integrating with OpenComply.
+By following these steps, you will successfully create an **Account API Token** named **opencomply** on Cloudflare and obtain the **Token Value** and **Account ID** necessary for integrating with OpenComply.
 Ensure you store the token securely and set the TTL to 365 Days to maintain seamless integration.

 ---